mc4924/oxnp_test/README.md

 ------------------
 **To build:**

 Uses gnu make so just use: `make`.
-This will build teh main objects and the test objects as well
+This will build the main objects and the test objects as well

 ------------------
 **To run:**